danyalzia/irrBullet/README.md

 It is an updated version of irrBullet which works with Irrlicht 1.8.1 and latest SVN branch (unstable) and Bullet 2.82.
 It also has several improvements over outdated irrBullet.
 I tried contacting the original author of irrBullet, but got no response.

-Note: The following version hasn't released yet.
+Note: The following version hasn't released yet and maybe unstable.
+If you find any bug, then please open an issue in issues tracker.
+Thanks.

 What's new in 0.1.9
 -------------------
-* Performance improvement (refactored loops, add move semantics)
+* Performance improvement (refactored loops, replaced Irrlicht's containers with STL, add move semantics etc)
 * Several bug fixes
 * Support for latest versions of Bullet and Irrlicht
+* ICapsuleShape and ICylinderShape added
 * IRigidBody, irrBulletWorld etc are feature complete (all methods have been wrapped)
 * Strong C++11 support - dropped support for non-C++11 compilers
 * irrBullet is forked - now maintained by Danyal Zia